Xylopyrographer/STAC/manual/STAC Users Guide.md

 If something is amiss, take a look below at the symptom and a step or two you can take to fix 'er up will be there.
 If not, shoot us a note and we'll see what we can do.

-But before charging forth, know that the STAC will mask most of the errors on the display when its Operating Mode is set to Talent.
+But before charging forth, know that the STAC will mask all the errors on the display when its Operating Mode is set to Talent.
 No need to confuse the on-stage folks.

-### <a name="WiFiDeathLoop"></a>_The WiFi Connect Loop of Death_
+### <a name="WiFiDeathLoop"></a> _The WiFi Connect Loop of Death_

 **What you're seeing:**<div style="margin-left: 2em;">The STAC display shows the orange connecting to WiFi icon and then after a minute it changes to a flashing red WiFi icon and then back to orange.